MichiKal/healthcare-resilience/Code/README.md

 ## Analysing results
 To further analyse the simulation results, we first combine the batches using `combine_batches_from_SIM.ipybn` in the `results` folder.

-Next, we can estimate physician's risk and benefit scores with `benefit_risk_score.ipybn` that creates a table containing risk and benefit values for every doctor, saved as "Risk_Benefit_table.csv" in the ```results``` folder.
+Next, we can estimate physician's risk and benefit scores with `benefit_risk_score.ipybn` that creates a table containing risk and benefit values for every doctor, saved as `Risk_Benefit_table.csv` in the `results/` folder.

-In "analyze_results_dataframe.ipybn" a dataframe with all simulation results (some evaluated to get the values of remaining free capacity, lost patients etc.) is created and saved as "DF_results_Final.csv".
+In `analyze_results_dataframe.ipynb` a dataframe with all simulation results (some evaluated to get the values of remaining free capacity, lost patients etc.) is created and saved as `results/DF_results_Final.csv`.

-Finally, in "final_plots_and_regression.ipybn" we create figures 2, 3 and 4 of the paper using the risk and benefit score as well as the FC and LP limits on a federal state level.
+Finally, in `final_plots_and_regression.ipynb` we create figures 2, 3 and 4 of the paper using the risk and benefit score as well as the FC and LP limits on a federal state level.
 Additionally, we use linear regression models to check the correlation between the LP and FC limits and the risk and benefit scores.
-Figures are saved into the ```figures``` directory.
+Figures are saved into the `figures` directory.